aidanscannell/aidanscannell-hugo-academic/content/event/iwials-2023/index.md

   region:
   postcode:
   country:
-summary: I will be presenting my research on uncertainty quantification in model-based reinforcement learning at the [International Workshop of Intelligent Autonomous Learning Systems 2023](https://www.ias.informatik.tu-darmstadt.de/Workshop/IWIALS).
+summary: I will be presenting our research on bayesian deep learning for sequential learning at the [International Workshop of Intelligent Autonomous Learning Systems 2023](https://www.ias.informatik.tu-darmstadt.de/Workshop/IWIALS).
-abstract:
+abstract: |
+  Deep neural networks are known to lack uncertainty estimates, struggle to incorporate new data, and suffer from catastrophic forgetting.
+In this talk, I'll present our method that attempts to mitigate these issues by converting neural networks from weight-space to a sparse Gaussian process, via the so-called dual parameters.
+This offers a compact and principled way of capturing uncertainty and enables us to incorporate new data without retraining whilst retaining predictive performance.
+I’ll demonstrate the proposed approach for quantifying uncertainty in supervised learning, maintaining an expressive functional representation for continual learning, and guiding exploration in model-based reinforcement learning.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.